The Competition for the 2017-18 CINTAS-Knight Foundation Fellowship in Visual Arts is now OPEN! Deadline: June 1, 2017.

 Since 1963, the CINTAS Foundation has awarded over 185 fellowships in the visual arts.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
 For the purpose of historical value and documentation, award recipients are encouraged to submit art work (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

-Eligibility: Creative artists, living outside of Cuba, of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
+Eligibility: Creative artists, living in or outside of Cuba, of Cuban citizenship or direct lineage (having a Cuban parent or grandparent).
 Applicants engaged in research, students, or performing artists are not eligible to apply for CINTAS Fellowships.

 All forms can be filled out online and saved to a cd, dvd or flash drive for submission.
 Please also print and sign copies of the application forms and include with your application package.